lanceturbes/lanceturbes/README.md

 ### Nice to meet ya!

-I'm a Web Developer who loves to tinker, troubleshoot, and provide tech support to others when they need help.
+I'm a Mid-Level Web Developer who loves to tinker, troubleshoot, and provide tech support to others when they need help.
 I have been a long time GNU/Linux Desktop user, and have experience with software installation and quickly getting computers up and running.
 Always anxious to try new things.

 ### Find me on...